WJY (New Jersey): Aftermath

 Seeing an opportunity for future growth, in his July 1921 report J. Andrew White suggested that "the Radio Corporation interests can dominate the amateur field".
 However, compared with the burgeoning home consumer sales that began within the year, the amateur radio market would be a niche of limited interest to RCA, and NAWA was disbanded a few years later.
 David Sarnoff foresaw a much greater potential.
 In a cover letter for the distribution of the White report, he noted that "It indicates the possibilities of radio devices for receiving broadcasted news and falls under the Music Box dream."
 (Since at least 1916, Sarnoff had been promoting home entertainment by radio using an appliance he called the "radio music box".)
-And in fact RCA would go on to dominate radio broadcasting in the United States, selling millions of radio receivers, in addition to developing the National Broadcasting Company (NBC) radio networks.
+RCA would go on to dominate radio broadcasting in the United States, selling millions of radio receivers, in addition to establishing the National Broadcasting Company and its radio networks.

 Following the success of the WJY fight broadcast, and with broadcasting stations beginning to be set up by a number of other companies, RCA soon began to establish a permanent presence.
 Initially there was talk about introducing a regular broadcast service over WJY at Hoboken.
 However, RCA decided instead to construct a new station, WDY, at General Electric's Aldene plant in Roselle Park, New Jersey.
 J. O. Smith and J. Andrew White were the principle operators of WDY, although the station was shut down after just a few months, when RCA decided to join forces with Westinghouse in operating Westinghouse's station in Newark, WJZ.
 (Some later reviews reported that the WJY transmitter was transferred to be used by WDY, but contemporary reports stated that WDY's transmitter, which was one-third the power of WJY's, had been separately constructed).
-On May 15, 1923, the WJY call letters were revived and assigned to a new RCA station located in New York City, which survived until mid-1927.
+On May 15, 1923, the WJY call letters were revived and assigned to a new RCA station located in New York City, which was deleted in mid-1927.